Dammam Corniche waterfront along the Arabian Gulf coast

 Getting Oriented

 The Eastern Province urban area has three main cities that bleed into each other: Dammam (the administrative capital), Al Khobar (the commercial and dining hub), and Dhahran (home to Saudi Aramco headquarters).
 They function as a single city for most practical purposes.
-King Fahd International Airport serves the region and is one of the largest airports in the world by land area.
+King Fahd International Airport (KFIA) serves the region — Saudi Arabia’s largest airport by area, 35 kilometres northwest of central Dammam, with domestic and international connections.

 Half Moon Bay